joooKiwi/lazy/javascript/README.md

 ### Lazy value

-Utilising the lazy value will always return a `Lazy` object holding a value.
+Using the lazy value will always return a `Lazy` object holding a value.

 ```javascript
 import {lazy} from "@joookiwi/lazy"